wrfhowell/Stock-Market-Simulator/README.md

 - I set the stock symbol to AAPL
 - I set the current price to 136.83
 - I set the risk value to a 3 (this is based on your opinion)
-- I set the amount I want to invest to $5000
-- I set public perception to a 5 (great public perception currently)
-- I set interest in stock to a 4 (decent amount of attention)

-- I want to invest my portfolio, I hit invest and set time frame to 30 days
+- I want to invest my portfolio, I hit invest, set the amount of money I want to invest in each stock and set time frame to 30 days
 - Now I check portfolio, it is now worth $5300
-- I can check individaul stock performance
+- I can check individual stock performance
     - Only stock is apple, it went from $5000 - $5300